A checklist to help guide you through the hyperscale or traditional data center decommissioning process.

 Working with qualified experts in an organized manner, will help you manage a data center decommissioning project that can ensure data security, compliance and environmentally responsible disposal.

-Sims Recycling Solutions (SRS) provides environmentally sustainable solutions to support your data center refreshes, moves and changes.
+Sims Lifecycle Services provides environmentally sustainable solutions to support your data center refreshes, moves and changes.
 Our fully compliant, secure and standardized data destruction, commissioning and decommissioning services are available across the globe.
 Learn more.